CommanderBubble/ExtendedSerial/README.md

 ###recv###
 Usage `ES::recv(HardwareSerial* _Serial, ES::message&)`

+recv wire format is as follows:

+    Size of the data part of the message in decimal notation single space (0x20) character
+    Date of the message
+    single null (0x00) character

 This function takes 2 arguments, the serialport to receive on, and a reference to a message struct, and returns a bool whether a valid message is available.
 To use it, create a persistant variable of type `ES::message` that will store the message being recieved, and call it. if it returns true, there is a vaild message available, else there is a partial message or no message available. any user code that modifies the contents of the `ES::message` struct will result in either a false positive, or a discarded valid message.

 **Example**

     ES::message serialData;
     void loop() {
         if (recv(&Serial, serialData)) {
             //your work here
         }
     }